randylubin/story-synth-docs/src/guide/formats.md

 This format takes place over rounds, where each round has a series of phases that happen in order.
 For each phase, a prompt is drawn from the corresponding phase deck.

 A game about travel might use phases: new mode of transit, trouble on the road, new location, and trouble in location.
 In each round, each phase will be visited once in sequence and a random, relevant prompt will be show.

+Key options: numberOfRounds – sets how many rounds of phases before skipping to the end (ignores instruction cards in the count)

 ## Generator